koshlan/Walrus/V1_V2_dual_index.md

 We can check that we get a few important genus:

-*KC342961.1.1489 Bacteria;Chloroflexi;Dehalococcoidia;Dehalococcoidales;Dehalococcoidaceae;Dehalococcoides;Dehalococcoides mccartyi
+* KC342961.1.1489 Bacteria;Chloroflexi;Dehalococcoidia;Dehalococcoidales;Dehalococcoidaceae;Dehalococcoides;Dehalococcoides mccartyi
-*U40078.1.1655 Bacteria;Firmicutes;Clostridia;Clostridiales;Peptococcaceae;Desulfitobacterium;Desulfitobacterium hafniense
+* U40078.1.1655 Bacteria;Firmicutes;Clostridia;Clostridiales;Peptococcaceae;Desulfitobacterium;Desulfitobacterium hafniense
-*U33316.1.1494 Bacteria;Proteobacteria;Deltaproteobacteria;Desulfovibrionales;Desulfovibrionaceae;Desulfovibrio;Desulfovibrio oxyclinae
+* U33316.1.1494 Bacteria;Proteobacteria;Deltaproteobacteria;Desulfovibrionales;Desulfovibrionaceae;Desulfovibrio;Desulfovibrio oxyclinae

 #### primer_match.py

+Next I searched for our primers across the subsample and look at the 2 nucleotides 5' of the primer sequence.